gammons/base16-obsidian/README.md

 ## Using your own font
-1. I don't make any assumptions about your font choice.
+This project doesn't make any assumptions about your font choice.
 Each of these themes assumes there is a `--font-family-editor` and `--font-family-preview` variables.
 You can add a CSS snippet that defines the font you want to use, smiliar to something below:

 ```css
 @import url('https://fonts.googleapis.com/css2?family=Roboto+Mono&display=swap');